espinm2/dev.to/istio-auth-policies.md

 5 - Deny the request.
 [source](https://istio.io/latest/docs/reference/config/security/authorization-policy/)

 That said, as a visual learner, I need something tangible to keep this model in my head.
-So I think of it as someone visiting a cooperate lobby trying to get access to a certain office.
+So I think of it as someone in a cooperate lobby trying to get enter an office.

 In this analogy:
-- the custom auth policies can be thought of C-level execs
+- the Custom auth policies can be thought of C-level execs
 	- They can decided many things, including if your allowed in or not!
-- the deny policies can be thought of a office security
+- the Deny policies can be thought of a office security
 	- They are on the look out for features, if you catch their eye they will kick out
-- the auth policies can thought of as employees of the office your are visiting
+- the Allow policies can thought of as employees of the office your are visiting
-	- They can swipe you into the office if you have reason to be there
+	- They can swipe you into the office if they happen to be expecting you

-Here, you move past first the custom policies, if they know you they will let you in.
-Or if they know you for bad reasons, they will kick you out.
+Here, you move past first the custom policies.
+If they are expecting you, they will decide if you should be allowed in the office or not.
+They make the first call in regards to access.

 ![[Pasted image 20210716125812.png]]

-You've made it past the execs, nice!
-But here if you catch the eye (match) one of the deny policies, your out!
+Here, the execs are not expecting you, you're barely noticed by them.
+But if you catch the eye (match) one of the deny policies, they will escort you out.
+So try not to look suspicious!

 ![[Pasted image 20210716125836.png]]

-In this case, on one wants you out.
-There are not Allow policies defined, so it's assumed you are allowed to enter the office.
+In this case, no one wants you out and there are no Allow policies defined.
+It's assumed you are allowed to enter the office.

 ![[Pasted image 20210716125851.png]]